Leon Bewersdorff

 Automization and operation of research telescopes

-Telescopes in Chile performing automated scientific observations.
+Telescopes in Chile and North America performing automated scientific observations.
 Click for more info.

 Automization and operation of research telescopes